zloid/audio-player/README.md

-# Audio player on pure JS v0.1.23
+# Audio player on vanilla JS v0.1.23

 <h2>How it works</h2>
 <ol>